edk2-docs/edk-ii-package-maintainer-guidelines/chapter1.md

 ### DEC_SPECIFICATION value
 1. New EDK II Packages shall always use the value specified in the current version of the DEC spec.
 2. When the Package Maintainer adds content not defined in the spec that was current at the time the DEC file was created, the value shall be updated to the value specified in the current version of the DEC spec.
 3. The TianoCore wiki documents are written generically (and may not be updated every time a specification is changed).
-As such, these pages may have incorrect versions of the ```DEC_SPECIFICATION``` values.
+As such, the wiki pages may have incorrect versions of the ```DEC_SPECIFICATION``` values.

 **Rationale**